dcdpr/did-btcr2/chapters/Index.md

 : ::Sparse Merkle Tree::

+SMT Proof

+: A set of SHA256 hashes for nodes in a ::Sparse Merkle Tree:: that together form a path from a leaf in the tree to the Merkle root, proving that the leaf is in the tree.

 Taproot

 : Taproot is an upgrade to the Bitcoin blockchain implemented in November 2021\.
 This upgrade enabled Bitcoin transactions to be secured using ::Schnorr Signatures:: through the introduction of a new address, a Taproot address.